-For the years ended December 31, 2019 and 2018, the Company issued RSUs to certain employees which vest based on service criteria.
+For the years ended December 31, 2020 and 2019, the Company issued RSUs to certain employees and consultants which vest based on service criteria.
 When vested, the RSU represents the right to be issued the number of shares of the Company's common stock that is equal to the number of RSUs granted.
 The grant date fair value for RSUs is based upon the market price of the Company's common stock on the date of the grant.
 The fair value is then amortized to compensation expense over the requisite service period or vesting term.
-For the years ended December 31, 2019 and 2018, the Company issued 626,375 and 233,050 shares of common stock pursuant to the vesting of RSUs, respectively.
+For the years ended December 31, 2020 and 2019, the Company issued 478,966 and 626,375 shares of common stock pursuant to the vesting of RSUs, respectively.